 % cc yourprog.o `pkg-config --libs kcgi`

 Well-deployed web servers, such as the default OpenBSD server, by default are deployed within a chroot(2).
-If this is the case, you'll need to statically link your binary.
+If this is the case, you'll need to statically link your binary (or pull all shared libraries into the shadow root).

 % cc -static yourprog.o `pkg-config --static --libs kcgi`